 - Type of heart failure

 - Changes in the structure of the heart that may be a result of heart failure

-EF(how much blood is pumped out during each heartbeat), which is important for determining the severity of heart failure.
+EF(ejection fraction, a measurement of how much blood is pumped out during each heartbeat), which is important for diagnosing heart failure and determining its severity.
 Stress echocardiography may be needed if coronary artery disease is suspected.